-When a regular or temporary employee is on a claim recognized by the Workers' Compensation Board, while the employee was on employer's business, the employee shall be entitled to leave, at their regular rate of pay, up to a maximum of one hundred thirty (130) days for any one claim.
-Where an employee elects to claim leave with pay under this article, the compensation payable by the Workers' Compensation Board shall be remitted to the Employer, and the additional twenty-five percent (25%) shall be deducted from the employee's sick leave credits.
+When a regular or temporary employee is on a claim recognized by the Workers' Compensation Board, while the employee was on employer's business, the employee shall be entitled to leave, at their regular rate of pay, up to a maximum of 130 days for any one claim.
+Where an employee elects to claim leave with pay under this article, the compensation payable by the Workers' Compensation Board shall be remitted to the Employer, and the additional 25% shall be deducted from the employee's sick leave credits.